Shiv-am-04/VertxAI-Assignment/Assignment-I/README.md

        2. The llm with retriever provided the response as the list of investor that is most similar to the start-up in this way we reduce the corpus of data which is now ready to directly feed into the gemini model for matching score.

-***Finally I used gemini model and provide the start-up and matched investor details to it.
+***Finally I used gemini model and provide the start-up detail and the retrieved investor details to it.
 After the model analyze the details it provide the match score and ranks them.***

 *Improvements*

-1. Using a more better premium vector databases like AstraDB,Pinecone which can store more embeddings with higher dimension making the retrieved document more accurate.
+1. Using a more better premium vector databases like AstraDB, Pinecone which can provide more storage where we can store higher dimension embeddings making the retrieved document more accurate.

+2. Using a more better model with retriever like GPT,Grok.